bellatoris/MyScala/Functional_Programming_Principles_in_Scala/Week4_Typs_and_Pattern_Matching/Lecture4.2-Functions_as_Objects/ReadMe.md

 * Function value: Instance(value) of function type.

 ## Functions as Objects
-* We habe seen that Scala's numeric types ans the `Boolean` type can be implemented like normal classes.
+* We have seen that Scala's numeric types ans the `Boolean` type can be implemented like normal classes.
 * But what about functions?
 * In fact **functions values** *are* treated as **objects** in Scala.
 * The **function type** `A => B` is just an abbreviation for the class `scala.Function1[A, B]`, which is roughly defined as follows.